 Of late, the insurance companies have had to pay the mold claims and may be a source of funds except the current trend is to exclude mold from their insurance coverages.

 Are molds a hazard?
 Yes, they are!
 Mold can adversely affect humans.
 It’s clear from information, as summarized by the Institutes of Medicine in a 2003 report that 1 in 5 humans has some allergic response to their environment, 1 in 10 are allergic to some form of mold/fungus.
-(About less than one in a hundred react to chemical by-products of mold growth, and in most cases this is due to some special situation such as infection, ingestion, or a compromised immune system.)
-Molds can create or aggravate allergies, asthma or other respiratory ailments to lessen quality of our lives.
+(About less than one in a hundred react to chemical by-products of mold growth, and in most cases, this is due to some special situation such as infection, ingestion, or a compromised immune system.)
+Molds can create or aggravate allergies, asthma or other respiratory ailments to the lesser quality of our lives.

 Most molds, especially those that adversely affect us, require high moisture i.e. 70, 80, 90 or 100% humidity.
-Controlling moisture in our homes, offices, and other dwellings is the easiest and most successful prevention and control strategy.
+Controlling moisture in our homes, offices, and other dwellings are the easiest and most successful prevention and control strategy.